kazo0/kazo0.github.io/docs/_posts/2023-12-19-toolkit-tuesday-safearea.md

 ![Me](/assets/images/profile.png){: .align-center .width-half}

+If you want to take a look at the full source code for the examples above, you can find it on this [GitHub repo][safearea-sample-gh].

 I hope you enjoyed this edition of Toolkit Tuesdays!
 There is even more to learn about `SafeArea` so I hope you will continue to explore it on your own.

 I encourage you to consult the full documentation for `SafeArea` using the links below.
 I also want to welcome you to contribute to making `SafeArea` even better!
 Whether you have discovered some bugs, want to make improvements, or want to enhance the documentation, please jump into the fun on the [Uno Toolkit GitHub repo][uno-toolkit]!